albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 ## Setting the GOPATH

 For the go path, I prefer to use a single one for all my projects and I like to have all packages in the `~/go` directory.
-You can use any other directory, but, I found this is a common one, so, lets stick with the "convention".
-If you feel like a single GOPATH is not good, this is a [great article][article] that explains why is a good idea and probably will convince you.
+I'll have to admit that I haven't done anything complex in go that warrants more than a single GOPATH and maybe I'll bite my tongue later but you know...
+This is my current opinion and if you feel like a single GOPATH is not good for you, this is a [great article][article] that explains why is a good idea and probably will convince you.

 Lets create the GOPATH directory and export it: